ProMeText/multilingual-medieval-aligner-workshop/README.md

-# Bertalign
+# Old spanish and latin Bertalign

-This is a fork of alignment algorithm and scripts Bertalign.
+This is a fork of the automatic mulitlingual sentence aligner Bertalign.

 The scripts ha been designed to automatically align tei XML sources, in this case in medieval Latin and Castilian.
 It relies on a prior phase of text segmentation at syntagm level using regular expressions to produce a more precise alignment.